simokay/compendium/adversaries/Dragonsoul.md

     desc: "The dragonsoul can use a bonus action to gain a flying speed of 30 feet until the end of its turn."
   - name: Pack Tactics
     desc: "The dragonsoul has advantage on an attack roll against a creature if at least one of the dragonsoul's allies is within 5 feet of the creature and the ally isn't incapacitated."
-  - name: Special Equipment
-    desc: Galvan has the Blue Dragon Mask
-  - name: Draconic Majesty
-    desc: While wearing no armor and wearing the Blue Dragon Mask, Galvan adds his Charisma bonus to her AC (included).
-  - name: Lingering Shock,
-    desc: "If Galvan deals lightning damage to a creature while wearing the Blue Dragon Mask, that creature can't take reactions until its next turn."
 actions:
   - name: Multiattack
     desc: "The Dragonsoul attacks twice with its shortsword."